lr619/PublicBlockFund/README.md

 # Blockfund
+THIS IS A PUBLIC VERSION OF MY REPO.
+PLEASE REPLACE ALL API KEYS WITH YOUR OWN PRIVATE ONES
 ## To build our contract we decided to follow Flow Blockchains Quickstart Voting app.

 Deploy a Voting contract to learn the basics of voting inside of a DAO on the Flow blockchain and Cadence.
 You'll use: